AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 	<sourceList><source>urn:epc:id:sgln:01000.0020096.0</source></sourceList>	<destinationList><destination>urn:epc:id:sgln:01000.0020610.0</destination></destinationList>
 </ObjectEvent>
 ```
 - **Receiving**: It is an event of type "Object Event".
 It is captured when a set of transported objets reaches its destination.
-Listing XX is an example of receiving event.
+Listing 6 is an example of receiving event.
 The bizStep is "receiving"

 **Listing 6:**
 ```xml